Do the holidays increase your risk for a heart attack?

 - Medication lapses: The busy holiday season sometimes leads to missed medications.
 Taking an extended medication holiday can spell trouble, especially for people with diabetes, heart rhythm problems, or heart failure.

 - Delays in seeking medical care: No one wants to “ruin” a holiday with a trip to the emergency room.
-Yet, if you procrastinate in seeking care for chest pain, a heart attack, a stroke, or heart failure, this can lead to death or irreversible damage to the heart or brain that could have been prevented.
+Yet, if you procrastinate in seeking care for chest pain, a heart attack, a stroke, or heart failure, it can lead to death or irreversible damage to the heart or brain that could have been prevented.

 “It is extremely important for all of us but especially those who have known cardiovascular conditions to have a healthy plan for the holidays,” Dr. Galazka says.
 “This includes being aware of any new symptoms and not ignoring them, seeking medical care when needed, making sure to have enough medications if traveling, keeping a regular exercise routine, and eating and drinking in moderation”.